-- We may allow you to convert those funds to a balance in another eligible currency. - If you convert funds in your account, PayPal's transaction exchange rate (including our currency conversion spread) will be used. - We may, at our discretion, impose limits on the amount of money you can convert or the number of conversions you can perform.
+• We may allow you to convert the funds to balance in another currency.
+If you convert funds in your account, PayPal's transaction exchange rate (including our currency conversion spread) will be used.
+We may, at our discretion, impose limits on the amount of money you can convert or the number of conversions you can perform.